Now we have a problem in making our power credible, and Vietnam is the place. — President John F. Kennedy, June 1961.

 Shadows grew longer on the mostly open field ahead as the late afternoon sun dipped closer to the horizon.
 A row of tall palm trees, just to our right, stood about twenty feet apart, head-high vegetation grew between them.
 We moved out around waist high grave mounds and anthills in a column formation.

-We had advanced no more than three-hundred meters, when our point man yelled, “Ambush!”
+We had advanced no more than two-hundred meters, when our point man yelled, “Ambu–!”
 In a split second, he was face down — dead.

-Ka-ka-ka, brata-tat-tat, in a deadly rhythm, taka taka, rat-a-tat-tat, da-kka skrr-ahh, pop, pop, pop, p-warp, w-rocck, as 7.62 caliber bullets from Soviet PKM machine guns and projectiles from recoilless rifles flashed from concealed, dug-in concrete bunkers, ripping and tearing into the men — spitting out death at twice the speed of sound.
+Ka-ka-ka, brata-tat-tat, pap-pap, clack, skkra, kot, kot, kot, echoed in a deadly rhythm as 7.62 caliber bullets from Soviet PKM machine guns and projectiles from recoilless rifles flashed white hot lead from concealed, dug-in concrete bunkers, ripping and tearing into the men — spitting out death at twice the speed of sound.

 Snipers in trees aimed their K-44s with deadly accuracy, kung, kung, kung, rang out with an eerie echo, then splat, splat, thumping bullets into the heads and necks of the platoon’s leadership.
 Eighty-one-mm mortars with the force of small artillery rained from above, ssss-whom, whump, whump wham, ssss-blamm, splat.